 Ask two children to volunteer who like to put on skits.
 You give them instructions as they go along.
-First, ask two of the children to come up front.
-One will pretend to be a king or a rich man, and the other may be his servant.
+First ask two of the children to come up.
+One will be a king or a rich man and the other may be his servant.
 The king's servant presents him with many valuable gifts that visitors are sending to him, but the king wastes all of them, throwing them on the floor as if he does not value any of them.